 Business development should contact a prospect three times before giving up.
 Wrong.
 Prospecting is so different today because of the way people communicate before even picking a phone up.
 You can look at someone on LinkedIn or Facebook and find out their background or something else that you can personalize and reach out.
 According to Trust Pilot, “Your online conversion rate can improve by roughly 8% when you include personalized consumer experiences.”

 Do not stick to only three interactions.
 Stay in touch with your contacts, even if it’s only once a year.
 To keep the door open, reach out, let them know that you are available.
 If they still aren’t engaging after five attempts, reduce the frequency and don’t overwhelm their inbox.
 Persistence has its rewards.
 Again, always ensure that the email is personalized as much as possible.

 You need to hire good salespeople.
 Not true.
 You can have a good salesperson, but they could’ve had poor onboarding or maybe they are in the wrong role.

 You could have a salesperson who thrives at building relationships and growing accounts.
 They consider their customers’ needs and desires and want to make sure they are constantly being nurtured.
 But you are asking them to chase new customers and get their attention.
 So that salesperson could be struggling in the role you assigned them.

-So, it would be best to interview for a specific salesperson role and match for the unique skills significant to that role.
+So, it would be best to interview for a specific salesperson role and match the unique skills significant to that role.
 Then further develop the skills they will need to learn and grow to be successful.